-Your career takes up a huge chunk of your time.
+Your career takes up a massive chunk of your time.
 If you spend 8 hours at work daily, you will clock in over 90,000 working hours in your entire lifetime.
 And if you started working at the age of 25 and retire at the age of 65, you will have spent 40 years of your life working.
-This does not count the number of years you have spent studying and preparing yourself to enter the workforce
+This does not count the number of years you have spent studying and preparing yourself to enter the workforce.

 Given the facts above, you can conclude that you will spend the majority of your life building your career.
 You have about 40 years to achieve growth and success in your chosen profession.
 Within that period, you wouldn’t want to get stuck, so you must constantly seek out opportunities to advance your career.

 Today’s work landscape is changing.
 As technological advancements emerge, the skills and competencies required of employees are changing as well.
 Employers, more than ever, are looking for highly capable individuals who can meet the demands of a dynamic work environment.

 Advancing your career is not only a personally rewarding endeavor but more importantly, it will help you meet the ever-changing demands of your industry.
 Be at the top of your career, achieve your goals, and push yourself to success with these tips:

 Know your career mission by heart.
 As an employee, it will help you understand your work and the skills and outputs expected of you.

 On a deeper and more personal level, your career mission will serve as your guidepost in everything that you do career-wise.

 What do you want to achieve in the next five years?
 How about in the next ten?
 What do you need to do to achieve your goals within the timeframe that you have set?

 Developing a career plan will help you envision your goals and identify the necessary steps that will help you achieve them.
 Moreover, a career plan will help you create your own definition of success.